Legislative Updates

 Training for law enforcement and public safety agencies

-Ongoing implementation and reporting requirements
+Ongoing implementation and reporting support

 Legislative Action